Usage

 Transfer Usage

-Many activities related to Remote Server Sync or Remote Server Mount result in billable transfer usage, but many do not.
+Many activities related to Remote Server Sync or Remote Server Mount result in billable Transfer Usage, but many do not.
 The below points summarize which activities are billable with regard to Remote Server Sync or Remote Server Mount:

-Syncing files between Files.com and another Files.com site (either direction) is not billable Usage to either Files.com customer.
+- Syncing files between Files.com and another Files.com site (either direction) is not billable Usage to either Files.com customer.

-Syncing files between Files.com and any other type of Remote Server Sync (both directions) is billable Usage.
+- Syncing files between Files.com and any other type of Remote Server Sync (both directions) is billable Usage.

-Uploading files to a Remote Server Mount or Downloading files from a Remote Server Mount results in billable Usage if that traffic actually flows through Files.com's network.
+Uploading files to a Remote Server Mount or Downloading files from a Remote Server Mount results in billable Transfer Usage if that data traffic actually flows through Files.com's network.
 See the next section to learn exactly when this happens.

 When Does Traffic Flow Through Files.com's Network For Remote Server Mount